Healthy Snacks for Every Craving Type

 Whether you want salty fries or sugar cookies, these snack options cut guilt by the gram.

-Even if you've followed a strict fitness and diet regimen for weeks, everyone gets hit with sudden food cravings.
+Even if you've followed a strict fitness and diet program for weeks, everyone gets hit with sudden food cravings.
 Whether you're a victim of late-night salt urges or post-workout sugar pangs, you don't have to destroy your progress by giving in.
 We offer you healthier alternatives to some of your favorite guilty snacks.
 Remember, moderation is key, but when you need to satisfy your hunger, don't start shoveling your face with potato chips and cake—try one of these instead.

 YOU WANT POTATO CHIPS: Just 1 oz. of kettle cooked potato chips (approximately 15 chips) have 150 calories and 9 grams of fat.
 A standard bag of chips is 8 oz., so it's easy to let a chip binge get out of control.
 TRY INSTEAD: